joshpman/Old-Webpage/README.md

 ## Projects

 I use this space to showcase my various projects and contributions.
-Each project may have its own repository, and you can find them in the [Projects](/projects) directory.
+Each project may have its own repository, and you can find them in the <a href="https://joshpearlman.rocks/projects.html" target="_blank">projects</a> directory.

 ## Resume

-You can access my latest resume in the [Resume](/resume) directory.
+You can access my latest resume in the <a href="https://joshpearlman.rocks/resume.html" target="_blank">resume</a> directory.
 It contains information about my education, work experience, and skills.

 ## Contact